majk-p/website/docs/getting-started/02-sbt-by-example.md

 ### sbt new command

 You can use the sbt `new` command to quickly setup a simple "Hello world" build.
+Various templates are available, including these two:

 ```
+\$ sbt new scala/toolkit.local
 \$ sbt new scala/scala3.g8
 ```

-This will create a Scala 3 project.
+These will create a Scala 3 project.
 If you want to use Scala 2, use this command instead:

 ```